ngdzu/atelier2/doc/DASHBOARD_REQUIREMENTS.md

 - Create and manage promotional campaigns
 - Update service descriptions and pricing
 - Manage gallery images for services
+- View and manage appointments in calendar
+- Review and update employee information
 - Review staff performance

 #### 3. Admin